chris-l-waters/iris/README.md

 - Most of the reason this runs slowly is due to the pdfplumber table detection.
 Luckily, it only needs to be done once.

 #### DOD Document Intelligence Features
-- **Number Extraction**: Robust extraction of DOD directive numbers (DODD/DODI/DODM) from filenames and content
+- **Number Extraction**: Robust extraction †of DOD directive numbers (DODD/DODI/DODM) from filenames and content
 - **Context-Aware Ranking**: Related policies automatically cluster together in search results
 - **Hierarchical Understanding**: System recognizes DOD's logical document organization (major groups, subgroups)
 - **Smart Boosting**: Documents in the same series receive similarity boosts, plus adjacent chunks within the same document receive multiplicative proximity boosts